 Get a Quick Online Quote: Register or Login

-Fine-Pitch PCB Assembly
+High Density PCB Assembly

-Fine-Pitch PCB Assembly
+High Density PCB Assembly

 The likelihood of a successful assembly run of high-density / fine-pitch circuit boards can be greatly increased through a few simple rules of thumb.

-Designing Fine Pitch Circuit Boards
+Designing High Density / Fine Pitch Circuit Boards

 Generally, a high-density application would include very fine-pitch components, which also drives fabrication costs and capabilities.
 The smaller the component, the smaller its pads (and its actual physical body) which require pick and place machines to be very accurate.
 When using leadless and grid-array based components, it may require X-ray inspection during the assembly process.